slabban/ros2_pytorch/README.md

 ## TODO
-1. Test the existing example with a usb camera input
-2. replace tracing with a the annotation to capture control flow of more complex ML models
+1. replace tracing with a the annotation to capture control flow of more complex ML models
-3. Add launchfile to the node